New National Theatre Tokyo: New National Theatre Opera (NNTO)

 In 2005, conductor Hiroshi Wakasugi was named artistic consultant to the opera division of the New National Theatre (also known as New National Theatre Opera, or NNTO).
 This post preceded his appointment as artistic director (i.e. Music Director of the New National Theatre) from September 2007.
 However, Wakasugi died in July 2009 and Tadaaki Otaka was appointed as 'acting artistic director' for 2009/2010.

 The company's productions are usually conservative, and the principal lead singers are frequently drawn from a circle of top foreign opera singers from Europe and elsewhere.
 World-class Japanese singers who are famous abroad are often invited to sing lead roles as well.
 To introduce Japanese-related works into the operatic world, the NNTO has embarked on producing works such as Shuzenji Monogatari, composed by Osamu Shimizu (June 2009), and Ikebe Shinichiro's Rokumeikan (June 2010).

 New National Theatre Ballet (NNTB)

-The current Artistic Director of the New National Theatre Ballet (otherwise known as NNTB) is Asami Maki, who previously led the Maki Asami Ballet Troupe in Tokyo.
+The current Artistic Director of the New National Theatre Ballet (otherwise known as NNTB) is Miyako Yoshida, who was the first Japanese principal dancer at the Royal Ballet.
 Frequent foreign guest artists include Svetlana Zakharova and Denis Matvienko.
 The company's balletic identity draws from Russian, British, and French classical ballet traditions.
-David Bintley who is the current Artistic Director of the Birmingham Royal Ballet will lead the NNTB Company as the Co-Artistic Director with Asami Maki from 2010.
 The NNBT has performed at the Kennedy Center in Washington, D.C.
-(Asami Maki's Raymonda in February 2008), and will also perform Asami Maki's version of La dame aux camellias, as a guest company at the Bolshoi Theatre in September 2009.
-The NNTB is striving to become Asia's best ballet company as well as an internationally recognized company (Top 10) in the next few years.
+(Asami Maki's Raymonda in February 2008), and performed Asami Maki's version of La dame aux camellias, as a guest company at the Bolshoi Theatre in September 2009.